metasfresh/metasfresh-documentation/_appdictionary_collection/EN/log_migration_script.md

 This guide shows you how to activate migration script logging.

 **Important:** you need to have an id server configured for this to be working!
+If no ID server is configured in System Config then you will not see the checkbox.

 ## Steps